cheeyeo/cheeyeo.github.io/_posts/2025-10-23-step-functions-jsonata.md

 {% endraw %}
 {% endhighlight %}

-Note that we are using some of JSONata built-in functions such as $uuid() to generate a unique ID as primary key and transforming some of the other input values such as concatenating the first and last name.
+Note that we are using some of JSONata built-in functions such as `$uuid()` to generate a unique ID as primary key; `$now()` to obtain the current timestamp.
+JSONata variables allow us to transform data dynamically; in this example, we are concatenating the first and last name values.
 We are also reusing some of the previously assigned variables such as `$inputPayload` and `$Age` directly.

 The complete state machine defintion is provided in the gist below: